-Debbie is a Jewish, Israeli, and Latina author, educator, content creator, and artist, specializing in Jewish history and antisemitism.
+Debbie is a Jewish, Israeli, and Latina writer, educator, and content creator specializing in Jewish history and antisemitism.

 She is well-known in Jewish spaces for condensing complex, multilayered, nuanced, and obscure Jewish history topics into more easily accessible education.

-Get in touch with Debbie for speaking engagements, consulting, content writing, and more.
-For inquiries, please email Raquela Cohen at admin@rootsmetals.com
+Get in touch with Debbie for speaking engagements, consulting, content writing, curriculum writing, and more.
+For inquiries, please email info@1948talent.com

 photo: Alexandra Pettinato